Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdarray.md

 **Behavior**

 Updates the element at position `i` of the array with a new element `e`.
-The position starts at zero.
+The index starts from zero.

 Results in a run-time error when over-indexing or under-indexing.

 ```console